Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 ### Operations Unaffected by Search Trusted Domains Configuration
 * Kerberos SMB SSO logins from Domain Local or Trusted Domain users
 * NTMLv2 SMB logins (with username and password) from Domain Local or Trusted Domain users.
-* Use of Domain Local groups that contain users and groups from other Trusted Domains
+* Use of Domain Local groups that contain users and groups from alternative Trusted Domains
 * Adding users or groups to SMB share permissions by using the Qumulo Core Web UI or `qq` CLI
 * Resolving Security Identifiers (SIDs) to usernames by using client dialog boxes, for example in macOS Finder or Windows File Explorer